-Upon receiving notification of a product recall, Propel Pharmacy will take the following steps:
+Upon receiving notification of a product recall, Propel Pharmacy will take the following steps if required:

 - 1. Review inventory and records for the disposition of the recalled item. - 2.
-Contact the patient/caregiver to arrange for exchange of products. - 3.
-Remove the items(s) from service. - 4.
+Contact the patient/caregiver to arrange for exchange of products only if required. - 3.
+Remove the items(s) from service and placed in a quarantine area for specific handling.
 Follow the steps recommended by the manufacturer and document the steps with the date completed and the signature of the person completing the form.